MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-agent-datasource.md

 When a connection is established, following components are created in Salesforce using the Salesforce APIs.
 The components can be viewed in Salesforce CRM on the **Setup** page.

 - **Connected app**: Used to authenticate the agent with Salesforce.
-The name of the connected app is `Copilot for Sales connected app`.
+The name of the connected app is `M365 Copilot Sales connected app`.
 - **Integration user**: Used to access data in Salesforce.
-The name of the integration user is `Copilot for Sales integration user`.
+The name of the integration user is `M365 Copilot Sales integration user`.
 - **Permission set**: Used to grant the integration user access to the data needed by the agent.
-The name of the permission set is `Copilot for Sales permission set`.
+The name of the permission set is `M365 Copilot Sales permission set`.

 The minimum privilege principle is followed to ensure that the integration user has only the permissions needed to access the data required by the agent.
 If the agent is reconfigured to access more custom fields in the CRM, the connection must be recreated to access them correctly.
 An error message is shown in that case, and an option to recreate the connection is made available.